Trump brings Congress to a halt with new demands on spending as shutdown looms

 Debt ceiling suspended until January 2

-The 2023 deal took months to craft and brought the nation uncomfortably close to its first-ever default, which would have unleashed global economic chaos and had major consequences on many Americans’ finances.
+The 2023 deal took months to craft and brought the nation uncomfortably close to a default, which would have unleashed global economic chaos and had major consequences on many Americans’ finances.

 Established by Congress, the debt ceiling is the maximum amount the federal government can borrow to finance obligations that lawmakers and presidents have already approved.
 Treasury needs to borrow to pay the bills since the US spends more than it collects in revenue, resulting in a budget deficit.